Reflection calculus and conservativity spectra: Introduction

 Another advantage of going to a strictly positive language is exploited in the present paper.
 Strictly positive modal formulas allow for more general arithmetical interpretations than those of the standard modal logic language.
 In particular, propositional formulas can now be interpreted as arithmetical \emph{theories} rather than individual \emph{sentences}.
 (Notice that the `negation' of a theory would not be well-defined.)
+As the first meaningful example for this framework we analysed an extension of $\Rc$ by a modality representing the full arithmetical uniform reflection principle \cite{Bek14}.
+The corresponding strictly positive logic, though arithmetically complete, complete w.r.t.~a nice class of finite Kripke models and polytime decidable, turned out not to be equivalent to the fragment of any standard normal modal logic.\footnote{This has not been noted in~\cite{Bek14}, however it follows from Theorem 3 of~\cite{Bek18b} saying that a s.p.\ logic is a fragment of a normal modal logic iff it is Kripke frame complete.
+Modulo some reformulations this result is, in fact, equivalent to Theorem 1 of~\cite{KKTWZ}.}

-Any monotone operator acting on the semilattice of arithmetical theories can be considered as a modality in strictly positive logic.
+More generally, any monotone operator acting on the semilattice of arithmetical theories can be considered as a modality in strictly positive logic.
 One such operation is particularly attractive from the point of view of proof-theoretic applications, namely the map associating with a theory $T$ its fragment $\iPi_{n+1}(T)$ axiomatized by all theorems of $T$ of arithmetical complexity $\Pi^0_{n+1}$.
 Since the $\Pi^0_{n+1}$-conservativity relation of $T$ over $S$ can be expressed by $S\vdash \iPi_{n+1}(T)$, we call such operators \emph{$\Pi^0_{n+1}$-conservativity operators}.

-This relates our study to the fruitful tradition of research on conservativity and interpretability logics, see e.g.\ \cite{Vis08b,DJ,JooG11}.
+This relates our study to the fruitful tradition of research on conservativity and interpretability logics, see e.g.\ \cite{Vis97,Vis08b,DJ,JooG11,HMa,HMb,Ign91}.
 Our framework happens to be both weaker and stronger than the traditional one: in our system we are able to express the conservativity relations for each class $\Pi^0_{n+1}$ and are able to relate not only sentences but theories.
 However, in this framework the negation is lacking and the conservativity is not a binary modality and cannot be iterated.
 Yet, we believe that the strictly positive language is both simpler and better tuned to the needs of proof-theoretic analysis of formal systems of arithmetic.